These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-Can you explain the requirement that applicants for Health Care for the Homeless (HCH) and/or Public Housing Primary Care (PHPC) funding must use the funds to “supplement, and not supplant” expenditures for these populations?
+Can you explain the requirement that applicants for Homeless Population (HP) and/or Residents of Public Housing (RPH) funding must use the funds to “supplement, and not supplant” expenditures for these populations?

 -

-If you are a competing continuation applicant, you are not required to complete the HCH/PHPC attestation on the Summary Page.
+If you are a competing continuation applicant, you are not required to complete the HP/RPH attestation on the Summary Page.

 Service Area Announcement Table